halpz/re3/README.md

 ## Building from Source

-When using premake, you may want to point GTA_VC_RE_DIR environment variable to GTA Vice City root folder, if you want executable to be moved there via post-build script.
+When using premake, you may want to point GTA_VC_RE_DIR environment variable to GTA Vice City root folder if you want the executable to be moved there via post-build script.

+Clone the repository with `git clone --recursive -b miami https://github.com/GTAmodding/re3.git reVC`.
+Then `cd reVC` into the cloned repository.

 <details><summary>Linux Premake</summary>